 - Yes, exercise is good for you during pregnancy.
-You can continue with whatever exercises you have been doing, other than high impact or heavy lifting more than 25 lbs.
-Do not exercise to the point of exhaustion, and your heart rate should stay below 140-150 bpm. - If you haven't started exercise, then begin with walking 10 minutes a day, and increase gradually to 30 minutes 5 times per week.
-Exercise can help prevent pregnancy induced diabetes and high blood pressure. - After 14 weeks, we recommend avoiding activities that can be harmful, such as skiing, karate, contact sports, tubing, horseback riding, and any activities that increase your risk of falling. - Prenatal yoga can be a good way to stay fit and provide relaxation, and may also help prepare for childbirth.
-Be sure to discuss this with your provider and instructor.
+You can continue with whatever exercises you have been doing, other than high impact or marathon training.
+Use proper body mechanics when lifting.
+Do not exercise to the point of exhaustion.
+If you become faint or short of breath please stop and discuss it with your provider at your next visit, before continuing the exercise. - If you have not started exercise, then begin with walking 10 minutes a day, and increase gradually to 30 minutes 5 times per week.
+Exercise can help prevent pregnancy induced diabetes and high blood pressure. - After 14 weeks, we recommend avoiding activities that can be harmful, such as skiing, karate, contact sports, scuba diving, sky diving, tubing, horseback riding, and any activities that increase your risk of falling. - Prenatal yoga can be a good way to stay fit, provide relaxation, and help prepare for childbirth.
+Avoid hot yoga.

-5. What can I take for the following?
+5. What medications can I take?